Orange-OpenSource/conllueditor/README.md

 An edit window opens to enter the relation a name.
 Existing relations can be renamed by clicking on their name.
 Clicking twice on a word deletes its eventual dependency relation and makes it root.
 To edit form, lemma etc. CTRL-click or double click on the word.
 For more help use the `Help` button.
+To delete a word, click ont it and hit the `delete` key.

 The sentence is shown as a dependency tree or as a flat graph (“dependency hedge”), morphological features can be shown or hidden with the `features` button, information of the MISC column can be shown with the `misc` button.